Partial compactification of stability manifolds via massless semistable objects: Two-dimensional stability spaces

 \section{Two-dimensional stability spaces}

-We illustrate our results in the simplest non-trivial case in which the stability space is a $2$-dimensional complex manifold.
+We illustrate our results in the case in which the stability space is a two-dimensional complex manifold.
 In this context there is a very close relationship between the boundary strata we add and the wall-and-chamber structure of the stability space.

+Throughout this section, we assume that $\Lambda \cong \Z^2$ is a rank two lattice and $v = \id\colon K(\CC) \to \Lambda$.
+This implies that any length heart in $\CC$ contains exactly two simple objects up to isomorphism.
+If they exist, the two non-isomorphic simple objects are usually denoted $s$ and $t$.